Generalized Type II Fusion of Cluster States: Generalized Type-II Fusion and the Final States

-\begin{proof} See proof \ref{Proof appendix - Theorem - when it's graph state} in proof appendix. \end{proof} We will refer to these states as Weighted graph states.
-Note, that when $|n(b)|=1$, they are also cluster states up to two-qubit rotations, since we can apply two-qubit gates as in (\ref{The 2-qubits gate between e and n(b) for graph state after z-rotations}), that transform $\chi$ to $\pi$ yielding the cluster state (because $T_{e,n(b)}$ becomes $CZ$).
+Note, that when $|n(b)|=1$, they are also cluster states up to one two-qubit rotation, since we can apply two-qubit gate as in (\ref{The 2-qubits gate between e and n(b) for graph state after z-rotations}), that transform $\chi$ to $\pi$ yielding the cluster state (because $T_{e,n(b)}$ becomes $CZ$).
 This does reduce two-qubit gate resources, since instead of applying this two-qubit gate, we can instead of the fusion apply $CZ$ gate at the beginning between a qubit from one of the original one-dimensional clusters, and another qubit from the edge of the other one-dimensional cluster, and obtain the required fused cluster state (still with $|n(b)|=1$).